gvwilson/sensibleadventures/nardica/nardica.md

 Later,
 sitting cross-legged on her bed,
-Iffy set the square piece of tech that the Reclamation officer had given her on the mattress.
+Iffy set the box of dronelets that Honesty's First had given her on her mattress and went to work.
-*Ignacio,* she reminded herself.
-His name had been Ignacio.
-And if he had been that important to her aunt, it didn't matter if he was a Zillion spy or anything else.
-Jaw set,
-she went to work.

 Fifteen minutes later she sat back, defeated.
-There was a faint line in the bottom of the piece of tech that she just *knew* was an access panel, but for the life of her, she couldn't figure out how to open it.
+There was a faint line in the bottom of each dronelet that had to be an access panel, but for the life of her, she couldn't figure out how to open it.
-When she tried probing it electronically, her home-made wireshark showed nothing but frazzled gibberish.
+When she tried probing the tiny machines electronically, her home-made wireshark showed nothing but frazzled gibberish.
-Finally she set it aside,
+She yawned,
-waved her light off,
+packed them back in their box, and waved her light off.
-and closed her eyes.

 *She was on deck.
 The sky was a perfect blue,